Pauan/blender-rigid-body-bones/README.md

 * There is a `Pose -> Rigid Body` menu which contains a few useful operators:

    ![][usage03]

+   * `Calculate Mass` will change the mass of the selected bones based on a material type.

+   * `Copy from Active` will copy all the rigid body settings from the active bone to the other selected bones.

+   * `Bake to Keyframes` will bake the selected bones into keyframes, so they can be used in other engines.

 [usage01]: https://raw.githubusercontent.com/Pauan/blender-rigid-body-bones/master/Usage%2001.PNG
 [usage02]: https://raw.githubusercontent.com/Pauan/blender-rigid-body-bones/master/Usage%2002.PNG